mathjax/MathJax-docs/web/webpack.rst

 include configuration within the component itself, as we did for the TeX ``packages`` array.
-This will override any page-provided configuration, however, so if you want to provide non-standard defaults that can still be overriden in the page, use
+This will override any page-provided configuration, however, so if you want to provide non-standard defaults that can still be overridden in the page, use

 .. code-block:: javascript